kodecocodes/i9t/multitasking/multitasking.markdown

 ![width=90% ipad](images/mt04.png)

-## The starter project
+### The starter project

 The starter project you’ll use for the remainder of this chapter is called **Travelog**.
 Open the project file in Xcode and build and run the application for iPad Air 2 simulator.
 You’ll see the following screens:

 ![width=90% ipad](images/mt05.png)

 Travelog is a journaling app.
 The app uses `UISplitViewController` to display entries on the left side.
 If you tap on an entry, it's displayed in the right hand view.
 Rotate the device and you'll see both master and detail views of the Split View Controller are visible in both orientations.
-However, the master view is narrower in portrait orientation to give more room to the detail view.
+However, the master view is narrower in portrait orientation to give more room for the content in detail view.

 It's time to see how the app behaves in a multitasking environment.
 Swipe from the right edge of the screen to expose the list of multitasking-ready apps on your iPad.
-Tap on one of the apps, like Calendar app to launch it.
+Tap on one of the apps like Calendar app to launch it.
 Notice there is a handle in the divider that suggests you can pin the divider.
 Go ahead and do that.

 ![width=90% ipad](images/mt06.png)